Amos N. Wilson

 Amos Nelson Wilson (February 23, 1941 (or 1940) — January 14, 1995) was an African-American theoretical psychologist, social theorist, Pan-African thinker, scholar, author and a professor of psychology at the City University of New York.

 Early life and education

 Born in Hattiesburg, Mississippi, in 1941 Wilson completed his undergraduate degree at the Morehouse College in Atlanta, Georgia in 1964, master's degree at The New School of Social Research, and attained a PhD degree from Fordham University in New York.
 Wilson worked as a psychologist, social caseworker, supervising probation officer and as a training administrator in the New York City Department of Juvenile Justice.
 As an academic, Wilson also taught at City University of New York from 1981 to 1986 and at the College of New Rochelle from 1987 to 1995.
 He was also an adjunct instructor for several colleges in the New York City area, including New York Institute of Technology.
-On January 14, 1995, Wilson died from stroke complications at a local hospital in Brooklyn, NY.
+On January 14, 1995, Wilson died from complications of stroke at a local hospital in Brooklyn, NY.
 He was 53.
-His Survivors include a son, Raheem.
+His survivors include a son, Raheem.